 Hasso has retold the story at SAPPHIRE and innumerable articles.
 This story is entirely false, which means Hasso is lying every time he repeats it.
 The truth is all of the technologies were acquired a year before HANA was “created,” these acquisitions are not listed on SAP’s acquisitions at Wikipedia.

 (This video has now been removed from YouTube)

-- HANA began its life with enormous technical debt because its basic design never made any sense.
+- HANA began its life with enormous technical debt because its basic design never made sense.

-- Hasso eventually picked another supremely unqualified individual to manage HANA’s development, Vishal Sikka.
+- Hasso eventually picked another supremely unqualified individual, Vishal Sikka, to manage HANA’s development.
 Vishal Sikka left SAP several years ago for Infosys.
 Still, SAP has made very little progress with HANA under the new CTO Bernd Leukert, who was no more qualified to be a CTO than Vishal Sikka or lead development on HANA.

 Where Does HANA Lead the Industry?

 The only area where HANA leads the industry is in marketing claims.
 At Brightwork, we have performed the most research into HANA of any entity outside of the primary database vendors, none of whom can release the information they have because of their partnership agreements with SAP.
-I have not spoken to a single database knowledgeable person outside of SAP that is impressed with SAP’s claims.
+I have not spoken to a single database-knowledgeable person outside of SAP who is impressed with SAP’s claims.